 In Statistics II, we continue our quantitative journey to realms of even greater adventure.
 Statistics I has shown you that statistics need not be intimidating; that many can master it - and enjoy doing so.
 With the foundations of inferential statistics under your belt (confidence intervals, p-values and the like), as well as an arsenal of different tests, things are about to get bigger and better.
 This course will prepare you to tackle even more questions in social and life sciences that call for quantitative answers.
-The key distinction, which sounds far less exciting than it really is, is that it's time for 'models with more variables'.
+The key distinction - which is far more exciting than it sounds at first - is that the time has come for 'models with more variables'.

-After refreshing the different t-tests (one sample, independent and paired), we shall discuss one- and two-way ANOVA.
-After that, two weeks will be devoted to regression analysis.
-Simple regression will come to pass again, but we will soon expand it with dummy variables and then to multiple regression (with more than one independent variable).
-The last part of the course will introduce you to repeated measures ANOVA (RANOVA for short), which remains a staple in research in the social sciences.
+After refreshing t-tests (independent and paired) and linear regression, we shall discuss one-way ANOVA.
+After that, the course will shift its focus back to regression analysis.
+We will expand it with dummy variables (for comparing groups) and then to multiple regression (with more than one predictor).
+You will learn to account for interaction effects and correct for confounding variables - a crucial asset in today's quantitative society.
+The last part of the course will finish your training in highly flexible coding schemes, and introduce you to repeated measures ANOVA (RANOVA for short), which remains a staple in research in the social sciences.
 But don't mistake all these technical terms for a series of bone-dry discussions.
 Statistics deserves to be colourful and exciting, so prepare yourself for a course full of relatable and relevant stories.
 If Statistics I did not yet make you fall in love with a field you never knew you liked, our mission is to finally steal your heart away this time.